 It’s a good idea to split notifications into different groups so that users can turn off notifications that might duplicate messages from their mobile banking apps.

-That’s where we really need to get creative and think up a feature set that will make our budget software stand out.
-Do we want to include:
+That’s where we really need to get creative and create a financial app with a feature set that will make our solution stand out.
+Do we want to include in the budget software such options as:

 Or maybe we want to allow our customers to access their credit score reports through the app?